 I tend to believe there’s not enough time in a day.
-I’m not always right about things but, in this case, I’m certain I am.
+I’m not always right about things, but, in this case, I’m sure I am.
 There’s not enough time to pursue all of my interests.
-I have a full-time job and I write.
+I have a full-time job, and I write.
 It doesn’t leave much time for anything else.

 I’ve made writing a priority because becoming a full-time writer is my main goal.
 I’ve made that my goal because writing gives me a great deal of satisfaction.
 Therefore, I make time for it even though I have a full-time job.

-Figuring out what to give your time to is not always simple.
-But because time is a finite resource being decisive is important.
-Once you know what you want–whether it’s a hobby or new career–a few things are required: discipline, organization, and routine.
-(Some may claim they need a muse but I tend to avoid giving inspiration over to the mystical.)
+Figuring out what to give your time to is not always a straightforward process.
+But because time is a finite resource, being decisive is important.
+Once you know what you want–whether it’s a hobby or a new career–a few things are required: discipline, organization, and routine.
+(Some may claim they need a muse, but I tend to avoid giving inspiration over to the mystical.)

-Consider learning to play piano, for a moment.
+Consider learning to play piano for a moment.
 Unless you’re a virtuoso, you’ll need to spend time learning how to read music and take even more time to practice.
-Practice, in particular, takes a good deal of discipline, organization, and routine.
+Practice, in particular, requires a good deal of discipline, organization, and routine.

-So, maybe the question I’m getting at is where this time comes from.
+So, maybe the question I’m getting at is where we find the time.
 I believe it’s a simple matter of time management, which I’ve had to take to an extreme at times.
 I’ve scheduled 15 minutes increments for my mornings and nights during periods involving deadlines.
-Warning: This can be a bit daunting for extended periods of time.
+Warning: This can be a bit daunting for extended periods.

 The problem is it’s easy to waste time.
-I could probably do with a little less televsion news myself.
-(Politics is just so interesting… or disconcerting, lately) When I do waste time–it’s usually intentionally–I try to tell myself it’s for the sake of relaxation.
+I could probably do with a little less television news myself.
+(Politics is just so interesting… or disconcerting, lately) When I do waste time–it’s usually intentional–I try to tell myself it’s for the sake of relaxation.
 Yes, I’m saying that I have to force myself to relax.

 Photo: Eder Pozo Pérez